 Judi Hess is the CEO of Copperleaf Technologies, Inc., a position she has held since 2009.
-Copperleaf Technologies is a privately-owned enterprise software startup.
-Previously, she was the President of Creo Inc., a publicly-traded printing technology and workflow company that was acquired by Kodak in 2005.
-After Kodak's acquisition, she was named Country Manager of Canadian operations and Corporate Vice President and General Manager of one of Kodak's global business units.
+Previously, she was the President of Creo Inc., a publicly traded printing technology and workflow company.
 Prior to joining Creo, Judi Hess was at MacDonald Dettwiler and Associates, an aerospace and defense company.
 She has been a member of the Premier's Technology Council of British Columbia since 2009.